michaelpaulkorthals/pyenv-virtualenv-windows/README.md

 ## Installation <a name="installation"></a>

+This package contains no importable code.
+Instead, it transports a command-line-based tool that docks a plugin to the previously installed 'pyenv' toolset.

 Hardware and system software requirements are the same as for 'pyenv' for Windows.

 This plugin additionally depends on 'pyenv' with globally installed Python version '3.6' or higher.

-This plugin will be installed with Python 'pip':
+It will be installed with Python 'pip':

 ~~~{.cmd}
 pip install pyenv-virtualenv-windows